alcides-schulz/Tucano/README.md

     make <architeture>
           <architecture>: avx2, sse4, old

-Note: It is recommend to use AVX2 or SSE in order to have a good performance with neural network evaluation.
+Note: It is recommend to use AVX2 or SSE4 in order to have a good performance with neural network evaluation.
+The OLD version is basic and doesn't have the performance benefits of avx2 and sse4 architectures but can work for old plataforms.

 //END